melihagraz/multiview_learning_R/README.md

                  n_fold           =  5 s
 )
 ```
-So the output will be confusion matrix like below.
+So the output will be the confusion matrix like below.

 ```{r setup1, include=FALSE}